new-world-coder/estatecraft/README.md

 **Ready to revolutionize your sales process?** 🚀

-Get started with the Sales AI Platform today and watch your conversion rates soar!
+Get started with EstateCraft today and watch your conversion rates soar!